syseleven/academy-deepdive-observability/101-kube-prometheus-stack/README.md

   helm diff upgrade --namespace monitoring --disable-validation --allow-unreleased prom prometheus-community/kube-prometheus-stack --version 45.6.0 --values prom-values.yaml
   ```

-* Inspect the values it will deployed with: `prom-values.yaml`
+* Inspect the values it will be deployed with: `prom-values.yaml`
   * take notice of the `retention` information
   * take notice of the `persistence` settings